ana1231/checkers_app/README.md

 ### Possible Move Logic:

-Depending on the player and the kind of chip, all possible moves were checked and stored it move was possible.
+Depending on the player and the kind of chip, all possible moves were checked and stored if the move was possible.

 For Player 2, the 4 positions were evaluated: